| | |

 • ¾ cup brown sugar

-• 1½ tsp. pure vanilla extract
+• 1½ teaspoons pure vanilla extract

-• 15 oz. can pure pumpkin puree
+• 15 ounces pure pumpkin puree

-• ¾ cup pecans (roughly chopped)
+• ¾ cup pecans, roughly chopped

 Instructions